coderefinery/IDEs/_episodes/03-features.md

     main()
 ```

-keep the cursor at the end of the command and do **Basic code completion**:
+keep the cursor at the end of the command and do **Basic Completion**:

 <table style="width:100%;">
   <tr>